 An APN, or an Access Point Name, allows mobile devices to connect with a cell network.
 Most of the time, Android only allows one active APN at a time.
+Add APNs in a blueprint through the Enable JSON setting.

 Requirements for APN Configuration through Esper